The Route

 Updated routes as of 17/07/2022.
 We have adjusted the route through Queen Elizabeth Country Park to reflect the signage and official route as indicated on the National Park website.
 There are 3 versions on various maps, but this is the correct way to go through the Park.

-In 2017 the South Downs Way was given an official start point in Winchester at the National Trust’s City Mill, only a 100 yards or so away from the statue.
-For the Double we stick with the King Alfred Statue.
+In 2017 the SDW was given an official start at the National Trust's City Mill, about 100 yards from the statue.
+For the Double we use the King Alfred Statue.

-There are few sections that are level – generally it’s always going up or down.
-All the climbs are rideable but some are pretty stiff.
-It’s worth remembering the rivers are always close to sea level, and the major roads go through handy gaps – so when you cross one, you’ll know you’ve got some climbing ahead!
+There are very few level sections - it's almost always climbing or descending.
+All climbs are rideable but some are stiff.
+The rivers are always close to sea level, and major roads pass through handy gaps, so when you cross one, expect climbing ahead.